ccaride/PythonITBA-TPfinal/README.md

 ## Installation
 > [!NOTE]
-> This app runs with Python xx or
+> This app runs with Python Version 1.21 (or higher)

 1. Download this repository
 2. Create a virtual environment.